Vapok/AdventureBackpacks/PATCHNOTES.md

 # Adventure Backpacks Patchnotes

 # 1.6.5.0 - Cheb's Necromancy Compatibility and Overhauled Status Effects Management
+* Bugfixes:
+  * Drops Enabled/Disable now completely work and will definitely disable drops.
+    * Apologies that this took so long for me to track down.
 * Adds Translation for Japanese and Portuguese Brazilian
   * Big thanks to Xutz and RedeyeBear for dropping by the Discord to contribute these!
 * Multiple biomes can now be selected on backpacks, and applied effects will stack.